conan-io/docs/extending/plugins.rst

 the ``conanfile`` object) and in that case it checks if the download of the sources are likely coming from immutable places (a compressed file or a determined :command:`git checkout`).
 This is done **before** the **source()** method of the recipe is called.

 Any kind of Python scripting can be executed.
-You can create global functions and called them from different plugin functions, import them from a relative module and warn, error or even raise to block the Conan client execution.
+You can create global functions and call them from different plugin functions, import from a relative module and warn, error or even raise to abort the Conan client execution.

 As you can see each function receives some parameters but not all of them are available for all functions as this may change depending on the context of the commands being executed such as the recipe being in the local cache or not.